Making light, flavorful, fluffy couscous is quick and easy with a few tips, tricks, and simple step-by-step instructions!

 - Liquid.
 I prefer using a low-sodium broth or stock here (as opposed to plain water) for extra flavor.
 The type of broth or stock you use (chicken, beef, vegetable) can be chosen to complement the final dish that the couscous is going into or being served with.
 If you don't have (or prefer not to use) broth, you may use water instead.

 - Fat.
-This is optional but recommended.
+This ingredient is technically optional but highly recommended.
 You can opt for butter or extra-virgin olive oil.
-I usually use a combination of the two.
+I usually use a 50/50 combination of the two.

 - Salt.
 I prefer sea salt.
 An initial amount is given, but you can always tweak to taste, of course.
 If you use regular (instead of low-sodium) broth, you may want to consider using slightly less salt.